To Insure Prejudice: Racial Disparities in Taxicab Tipping (with Fred Vars and Nasser Zakariya), 114 Yale Law Journal 1613 (2005)

 Date of Authorship for this Version

 Ayres, Ian; Vars, Fredrick E.; and Zakariya, Nasser, "To Insure Prejudice: Racial Disparities in Taxicab Tipping" (2005).
 Faculty Scholarship Series.
-Paper 1232.
+1232.